oliyh/carmine-streams/README.md

 library provides.

 **carmine-streams** allows you to create streams and consumer groups, consume streams reliably, deal with failed consumers and unprocessable messages and gain visibility on the state of it all with a few simple functions.
+A single consumer can also process messages from multiple streams in priority order.

 [![Clojars Project](https://img.shields.io/clojars/v/carmine-streams.svg)](https://clojars.org/carmine-streams)